![]() |

 MOVIES MADE IN OAXACA:

-Oaxaca has been the setting of many international films like Alfonso Cuarón’s “Y tu mamá también,” “The Girl,” with Charlize Theron.
-“Death in the Garden” by Luis Buñuel.
-“The Important Man/Ánimas Trujano” with Toshirö Mifune earned Mexico an Oscar nomination for Best Foreign Film in 1961.
+Oaxaca has served as the backdrop for numerous international films, including Alfonso Cuarón’s “Y tu mamá también,” “The Girl” starring Charlize Theron, and Luis Buñuel’s “Death in the Garden.”
+“The Important Man/Ánimas Trujano,” starring Toshiro Mifune, earned Mexico an Oscar nomination for Best Foreign Film in 1961.

-More recently, the famous “Nacho Libre” was shot in Oaxaca in 2006.
-The Mexican production “Carmín Tropical” is an excellent crime-thriller involving the Muxes of transgender people in a small coastal community.
+More recently, the popular “Nacho Libre” was filmed in Oaxaca in 2006.
+The Mexican production “Carmín Tropical” is an excellent crime thriller about the Muxe community, a group of transgender individuals in a small coastal town.

-The German co-production “Los Angeles” was also made in Oaxaca.
-Now, Netflix is producing “Desenfrenadas” in the exact magic locations.
+The German co-production “Los Angeles” was also shot in Oaxaca.
+Currently, Netflix is filming “Desenfrenadas” at the very same magical locations.

 Desenfrenadas, Netflix production in Oaxaca. |